|To Contact PFC Patrick Wiley, Public Information Officer |

 Please continue to report any suspicious activity.

 Parking permits will be in effect May 15 to Sept.
-15. Parking permits can be obtained from the Town Hall Monday through Friday 8:00 a.m. to 4:30 p.m. (closed daily noon to 1 p.m.) or at the Police Department Saturday and Sunday 8:00 a.m. to 6:00 p.m.
+15. Parking permits can be obtained from the Town Hall Monday through Friday 8:00 a.m. to 4:30 p.m. (closed daily noon to 1 p.m.).
+Parking Permits can be obtained from the Police Department Saturday, Sunday, and Holidays 8:00 a.m. to 6:00 p.m. beginning May 17.

 AVOIDING CONTRACTOR FRAUD